ndanilo8/ModelRocketComputer/README.md

 # Model Rocket Computer
-[Now Archived] Just an Arduino that records rocket's telemetry and detects apogee for parachute release.
+Just an Arduino that records rocket's telemetry, detects apogee for parachute release, keep track of battery Voltage and has a Radio downlink
-THis was coded in 2019.
-Refer back to the newest branch "main" for an updated version

-This version:
+**This is an updated version.**

-Coded on Arduino IDE
+Coded on Visual Studio Code
- - MCU: Arduino Nano v3,
+ - MCU: Seeeduino XIAO,
  - IMU: MPU6050,
- - Barometric Sensor: BMP085
+ - Barometric Sensor: BMP388
+ - SD Card
+ - UART Radio